dustinwalkup/kitchin-app/README.md

 - **🔗 Partial Sync**: Only syncs data you need, scales to millions of rows
 - **🛡️ Optimistic Updates**: UI updates instantly while syncing in background

+> **Note**: Zero is currently in Alpha.
+This project showcases its cutting-edge capabilities as the technology continues to evolve.

 ## ✨ Current Features

 - **🍽️ Meal Planning**: Plan meals for each day of the week with instant updates